grackle-project/grackle/doc/source/CodeFormatting.rst

 To run the checks locally, we strongly encourage you to install the pre-commit software.
 This software is written in python and can be installed with ``pip``.
-The `installation instructions <https://pre-commit.com/#installation>`__ also mention an alternative approach where you can run download and run pre-commit without fully installing it (as a "zipapp").
+The `installation instructions <https://pre-commit.com/#installation>`__ also mention an alternative approach where you can download and run pre-commit without fully installing it (as a "zipapp").

 Once you have installed ``pre-commit``, you can enforce the checks by invoking the following command from the root of your Grackle repository: